Application and Assessment of Divide-and-Conquer-based Heuristic Algorithms for some Integer Optimization Problems: The Mutidimensional Knapsack Problem (d-KP)

-\item For all $ i \in [D] $, the weights $ (\upW(i,j))_{j \in [N]} $ are almost independent random variables, uniformly distributed in the interval $ [1, \upC(i)] $ and such that $ t(i) \simeq \upC(i) / \sum_{j = 1}^{N} \upW(i, j) $, where $ t(i) $ is the tightness ratio introduced in Definition \ref{Def Tightness}. \end{enumerate} \begin{definition}[d-KP Performance Coefficients] The d-KP performance coefficients are given by the percentage fractions of the numerical solution and the computational time given by the Divide-and-Conquer method with respect to the exact solution when using the same method of resolution for both cases, i.e.,
+\item For all $ i \in [D] $, the weights $ (\upW(i,j))_{j \in [N]} $ are almost independent random variables, uniformly distributed in the interval $ [1, \upC^{(0)}(i)] $.
+Next, the capacities are computed using $ \upC_{i} = t(i) \sum_{j = 1}^{N} \upW(i, j) $, where $ t(i) $ is the tightness ratio introduced in Definition \ref{Def Tightness} and decided a-priori. \end{enumerate} \begin{definition}[d-KP Performance Coefficients] The d-KP performance coefficients are given by the percentage fractions of the numerical solution and the computational time given by the proposed algorithm with respect to the exact solution when using the same method of resolution for both cases, i.e.,